High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Puerto Rico (PR) Test System

 \subsection{Existing System}

-To obtain a list of existing and planned generation and storage units, different publicly available sources were consulted and compared.
-Most basic characteristic like nameplate capacities, generation technology, compatible fuel types and heat rates by unit or power plant are available in the monthly and daily generation reports by LUMA \cite{luma_monthly_2025,luma_daily_gen_report} and their most recent resource adequacy studies \cite{luma_ra_study_2025}.
-A series of detailed technical reports performed by Sargent \& Lundy are publicly available for most of the \textit{Genera} thermal units and were also consulted for validating and verifying nameplate, configuration, and status data \cite{sl_ie_report_1,sl_ie_report_2,sl_ie_report_3,sl_ie_report_4,sl_ie_report_5,sl_ie_report_6,sl_ie_report_7}.
-Detailed operational parameters for the Unit Commitment model for all thermal units were obtained from a Plexos PCM model provided to the LLNL team.
+To obtain a list of existing and planned generators and storage elements, various publicly available sources were consulted and compared.
+Most basic characteristics like nameplate capacities, generation technology, compatible fuel types and heat rates by unit or power plant are available in the monthly and daily generation reports by LUMA \cite{luma_monthly_2025,luma_daily_gen_report} and their most recent resource adequacy studies \cite{luma_ra_study_2025}.
+A series of detailed technical reports performed by Sargent \& Lundy are publicly available for most of the Genera thermal units and were also consulted for validating and verifying nameplate, configuration, and status data \cite{sl_ie_report_1,sl_ie_report_2,sl_ie_report_3,sl_ie_report_4,sl_ie_report_5,sl_ie_report_6,sl_ie_report_7}.
+Detailed operational parameters for the Unit Commitment model for all thermal units were obtained from a PLEXOS Production Cost Model (PCM) provided by PNNL.
+An overview of the data sources used for each technoeconomic parameter is provided in Table \ref{tab:technoeconomic_existing_system}.